 Members who are (Qualified Medicare Beneficiaries) QMB or have full Medicaid benefits - if you lose your Florida Medicaid Agency for Health Care Administration (AHCA) (Medicaid) eligibility, you can remain enrolled in this Medicare plan for up to 6 months.
 You must re-enroll in Medicaid before the end of the 6 month period to keep your Medicare benefits with this plan.
 During the 6 month period, if you do go to your provider, you will have out-of-pocket costs that your Medicare plan will not cover, you will be responsible for those costs until you regain your Medicaid eligibility.
 Your out-of-pocket costs may include Medicare plan deductibles, copayments and coinsurance up to the Original Medicare amounts, which can be found at www.medicare.gov.
 In addition, you will need to pay the plan premium previously covered by Florida Medicaid Agency for Health Care Administration (AHCA) (Medicaid).
-If you receive services during this time, you will be responsible for up to \$5,000 in-network for applicable Medicare-covered services.
-Out-of-network services do not count toward this.
+If you receive services during this time, you will be responsible for up to \$3,400 for applicable Medicare-covered services.
 Please call Customer Service (phone numbers are printed on the cover of this booklet) for additional information related to out-of-pocket costs during the grace period.